m-alcon/bsctools/README.md

 ```console
 $ ./scripts/build.sh
 ```
-If you want to build the containerfor *arm64v8*:
+If you want to build the container for *arm64v8*:
 ```console
 $ ./scripts/build.sh arm
 ```